How to Trim a Beard with Scissors: Master the Art of Precision

 Start with the sides for balanced proportions.

-• Cut beard with scissors less than you think—you can always trim more later.
+- Cut your beard with scissors less than you think—you can always trim more later.

 Step 3: Shape the Chin & Mustache